pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 ============
 Functions
 ============
-The following are miscellaneous functions to be used by the experienced PDF programmer.
+The following are miscellaneous functions on a fairly low-level technical detail.

+Some functions provide detail access to PDF structures.
+Others are stripped-down, high performance versions of functions providing more information.

+Yet others are handy, general-purpose utilities.

 ==================================== ==============================================================
 **Function**                         **Short Description**